gapan/xdgmenumaker/README.md

 -------------

-Edit your `~/.pekwm/menu` file with your favourite text editor and add a like like the following one in the location that you want the dynamically generated menu to appear:
+Edit your `~/.pekwm/menu` file with your favourite text editor and add a line like the following one in the location that you want the dynamically generated menu to appear:

     Entry = "" { Actions = "Dynamic /usr/bin/xdgmenumaker -n -i -f pekwm --pekwm-dynamic" }